-The current version of this ordinance, Exhibit C-1, includes all of these protections.
-Community concerns regarding this ordinance are attached as Exhibit C-2.
+The current version of this ordinance, Exhibit C, includes all of these protections.

 Generally, there are two models of how to approach regulation of the property owner-tenant relationship: passive enforcement and active enforcement.
 The passive enforcement approach enforces regulations only in response to complaints, which usually find their way to the regulatory agency only in egregious cases or where tenants have contact with an advocacy organization.
 The active enforcement approach uses extensive outreach to inform tenants and owners about their rights and obligations under the law and program regulations, maintains full and accurate records through reporting requirements for initial rents and eviction proceedings, provides mediation and dispute resolution services, and actively enforces the law and regulations when it finds violations.